Azure/AppService/_posts/2020-03-23-A-New-Look-for-App-Service-Diagnostics.md

     - self-help
 ---

-> Currently available to select Windows web apps.
+> Currently available for select Windows web apps.

 App Service Diagnostics is an intelligent and interactive experience to help you troubleshoot your app with no configuration required.
-When you run into issues with your app, App Service Diagnostics points out what's wrong to guide you to the right information to more easily and quickly troubleshoot and resolve issues.
+When you run into issues with your app, App Service Diagnostics points out what's wrong to guide you to the right information to more easily troubleshoot and resolve issues.

 To make it easier for you to discover your application's issues and helpful insights, we are launching a new experience in App Service Diagnostics.